 - “User(s)” means Customer’s employees, representatives, consultants, contractors or agents who are authorized to use the Service and have been supplied user identifications and passwords by Customer or on Customer’s behalf.

-(iii) Customer completing all tasks and activities required as a prerequisite in order for the system to be placed into production use.
+(ii) Customer completing all tasks and activities required as a prerequisite in order for the Services to be placed into production use.
 Example of these types of activities are, but not limited to, validation activities, document approval, data migration, user training etc.

-(iv) Customer providing their internal infrastructure and connectivity needed to access the Services.
+(iii) Customer providing such internal infrastructure and connectivity needed to access the Services.
 Examples are open firewall ports and distributing user

 Subject to the terms and conditions of this Agreement, Vendor grants to Customer during the Term of this Agreement the nontransferable, non-exclusive worldwide right to permit Users to (a) use the Service, including the Base Components thereof, (b) display and print Customer Data, and (c) use the aaS Materials solely in connection with the Service, all solely for Customer’s own internal business operations and/or the business operations sers provided access to the Service through Customer, provided such internal business operations shall not include commercial time-sharing, rental, outsourcing, service bureau or similar use.
 For purpose of this license grant, “Customer” shall include any outsourced or other third-party consultants or similar personnel supporting Customer as part of its typical business practices, acting under Customer’s direction and for whom Customer is fully responsible hereunder.
 Customer acknowledges and agrees that the license granted is not a concurrent user license and that the rights granted to Customer in this Agreement are subject to all of the following agreements and restrictions: